Spear Phishing Attacks: What You Can Do to Prevent Them

 iCorps has seen a significant increase in a particular kind of e-mail threat recently: spear phishing.
-Just last month, Main Line Health in Bryn Mawr, Pennsylvania learned of a spear phishing incident that affected the personal information of 11,000 Main Line Health employees.1 These spear phishing attacks pose a significant financial burden: the impact of spear phishing in the past 12 months is estimated to be an average of $1.6 million.2 So, as part of our ongoing commitment to cyber security, we wanted to take a moment to let you know about this threat and what you can do to protect yourself.
+Recently, Main Line Health in Bryn Mawr, Pennsylvania, learned of a spear phishing incident that affected the personal information of 11,000 employees.
+These attacks pose a significant financial burden: the impact of spear phishing in the past 12 months averages $1.6 million per attack.
+Here's what you need to know about this threat, and how to better secure your personal information:

 What Is Spear Phishing?